awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 The following overview explains how to import your key material into AWS KMS\.
 For more details about each step in the process, see the corresponding topic\.

-1. [Create a CMK with no key material](importing-keys-create-cmk.md) – To get started with importing key material, first create a CMK whose *origin* is `EXTERNAL`\.
+1. [Create a symmetric CMK with no key material](importing-keys-create-cmk.md) – To get started with importing key material, first create a symmetric CMK whose *origin* is `EXTERNAL`\.
 This indicates that the key material was generated outside of AWS KMS and prevents AWS KMS from generating key material for the CMK\.
 In a later step you will import your own key material into this CMK\.

 1. [Download the public key and import token](importing-keys-get-public-key-and-token.md) – After completing step 1, download a public key and an import token\.
 These items protect the import of your key material to AWS KMS\.